 Millennials make up the largest generational workforce in the UK and with Generation Z (the generation following Millennials) close behind, keen to establish themselves in their chosen industry, these two demographics are often a focus for organizations recruitment campaigns, particularly for organizations looking to hire junior and mid-entry level roles.

-Recruitment roadshows allow organizations to meet candidates face-to-face and begin forging those all-important relationships with talent.
-By creating a positive, candidate-centric experience through a recruitment roadshow, Millennials and Generation Z are more likely to apply or recommend a role at your organization to a friend.
+Recruitment Roadshows allow organizations to meet candidates face-to-face and begin forging those all-important relationships with talent.
+By creating a positive, candidate-centric experience through a recruitment roadshow, Millennials and Generation Z are more likely to apply or recommend a role in your organization to a friend.

 Further, with a recruitment roadshow, your organization will have more relevant content to shout about on your social media and website, giving candidates who visit your roadshow or see a post shared online, more reason to follow your social media channels whether they’re currently in the job market or not.